 Buying your produce from smaller organic farms is another option.
 They may have their own hives on the land to help with pollination but they might not be as reliant on sales of honey to keep their business afloat.
 That means the bees have more value as pollinators to their business than as honey producers.

 But isn’t harvesting honey stealing from bees?

 Honeybees make honey – lots of it.
 So much so in good years that you can harvest fifty to eighty pounds of honey from a single colony!
 Some beekeepers do take the maximum amount of honey they can from their bees but I only take the surplus.
-A good beekeeper always ensures that their bees have plenty of their own honey to last them the winter.
+A good beekeeper always ensures that their bees have plenty of their own honey to last them through the winter.

 If you’re concerned about animal welfare contact a local beekeeper and talk to them about how they keep their hives.
 Ask them about how much they take off, where the bees are kept, how many hives they have if they tend them all themselves, and anything else that might concern you.
 Commercial beekeepers can have a few hives or thousands and the number of hives can make a difference in how they’re kept.
 It’s up to you to choose what you feel is best but please do support honey and beekeepers.
 We all depend on it.